isomerpages/isomer-designacademy/pages/School Research Insights.md

 *   In most cases, pop-ups have not been coded properly, meaning they re-appear every time the user enters the site.
 This forces them to repeatedly close it every time they come back to the home page.
 ![Example of a pop-up on a school website](/images/Research%20Insight%203.png)

+#### What users value in school websites ####

+**Ease of use and convenience**
+- Users want available information upfront so they can quickly scan for what they need on the homepage

+**Straightforward navigation**
+- Users value well-structured navigation headers as it helps them to navigate across the site easily and directs them quickly to the information they need.

+**Relevant content**
+- Users want information that is useful and relevant to their needs.
+Having irrelevant, duplicated, or outdated information does not help them.

+**Engaging & visual content**
+- Users value pictures and graphics to give better context and a better sense of the school environment and culture.